The NewZealand Story

-The NewZealand Story (ニュージーランドストーリー, Nyū Jīrando Sutōrī) is a 1988 platform game developed and released for arcades by Taito.
+is a 1988 platform video game developed and published by Taito for arcades.
 The concept and setting were inspired by a holiday trip in New Zealand by one of the Taito programmers.
-The player controls Tiki (ティキ), a kiwi who must save his girlfriend Phee Phee (ピューピュー, Pyū Pyū) and several of his other kiwi chick friends who have been kidnapped by a large blue leopard seal.
+The player controls Tiki, a kiwi who must save his girlfriend and several of his other kiwi chick friends who have been kidnapped by a large blue leopard seal.
 While avoiding enemies, the player has to navigate a scrolling maze-like level, at the end of which they release one of Tiki's kiwi chick friends trapped in a cage.
-In 2007, the arcade game received a remake for the Nintendo DS under the title New Zealand Story Revolution.
+It was followed by two remakes.